 - Create a nurturing, home-like environment.
 This isn’t hard to do in an everyday classroom.

 - Little touches, such as framed pictures, a vase of flowers, or a nice rug can help create a home-like environment.

 - Try to use as much natural light as possible, and don’t overload the classroom with bright colors.

 - Use colors that are very neutral and ensure a strong nature theme throughout.

-- Reggio Emilia inspired classrooms are not themed for particular topics.
-Rather, areas are themed for particular learning areas, such as a Maths Exploring Area or a Science Exploring Area.
+- Reggio Emilia-inspired classrooms are not themed for particular topics.
+Rather, areas are themed for particular learning areas, such as a Math Exploring Area or a Science Exploring Area.

 - These areas can have items that relate to the topic you are currently teaching under the curriculum.